 A faulty seal is like leaving a door wide open for contaminants.
 If the pouch isn't sealed perfectly, the sterile barrier is broken, and the instruments inside are no longer safe for use.
 This often happens when pouches are overfilled, causing the seals to stretch and weaken, or when the adhesive strip on a self-sealing pouch isn't pressed down firmly and completely.
 For heat-sealed pouches, an incorrect temperature or worn-out sealer can create a weak bond.
 Always leave at least one inch of space around instruments and run your finger firmly across the entire adhesive strip to ensure a tight, continuous seal.
 For reliable performance, consider using high-quality pouches like MacSafe Sterilization Pouches, which are designed for secure closure.

-Punctures and Tears
+How to Prevent Punctures and Tears in Your Pouches

 Sharp or heavy instruments can easily puncture or tear a pouch, creating a direct path for microorganisms to enter after sterilization.
 Using a pouch that is too thin or incompatible with the instruments inside is a common cause of this problem.
 To prevent this, always use instrument tip protectors for sharp items like scalers and explorers from our Pro Series collection.
 It's also crucial to choose the right size pouch; a pouch that’s too large allows instruments to shift during handling, increasing the risk of a puncture, while one that’s too small puts stress on the seams.
 Select pouches made from durable, medical-grade paper and transparent film that resist tearing.